Nuggt-dev/Nuggt/nuggt-wizcoder/guide.md

 Prompt: `Get past 7 days OHLC data for stock {text:stock} using {tool:python}.
 Calculate the MACD and save the MACD table as {text:file} using {tool:python}.
 Save line plots between MACD and Signal data as {text:image} using {tool:python}.`

+Output format: `I have saved the tables and visualisations for the given stock.`

 Description:
 This example analyses stock data and saves the MACD data file together with line plot visualisation between MACD and Signal Data.

 ### Example 3: Machine Learning

 Prompt: `Print a glimpse of {upload:data} using {tool:python}.
 Preprocess the data to train a machine learning model using {tool:python}.
 Train a Random Forest model to predict the {text:column} column using {tool:python}.
 Use GridCV to improve accuracy using {tool:python}.
 Save the ROC Curve as {text:file} using {tool:python}.`

+Output format: `I have trained the machine learning model and saved the ROC Curve.`

 Description:
 This example creates a RandomForest model and trains on a given dataset.
 It then saves the ROC Curver and displays the best parameters (Hyperparameter Tuning with GridCV)